4site-interactive-studios/engrid-template/README-GETTING-STARTED.md

 `git push -u origin main`

-You have now duplicated a clean copy of ENGrid into your own Github Repository.
+You have now duplicated a clean copy of ENGrid into your own Github Repository!